How to Get Started Backcountry Skiing

 Fun fact: Skins are called skins because they were historically made from animal pelts, like seal skin, that gave the same result of gliding in forward motion but gripping in backward motion.
 In modern times, skins are made out of mohair or even vegan materials.

-Our writer’s favorite climbing skins: G3 Alpinist+ Universal and Pomoca CLIMB Pro S-Glide
+Our Favorite Climbing Skins: G3 Alpinist+ Universal and Pomoca Climb Pro S-Glide

 Both the Pomoca Climb Pro S-Glide and G3 Alpinist+ Universal climbing skins offer an ideal combo of glide and grip, with glue that lasts from season to season when taken care of.
 The Pomoca skins are slightly more customizable to different ski sizes, while the G3 skins are easier to set up initially.